The Most Disturbing Part Of 'Nightflyers' Has Nothing To Do With Its Jump Scares

 What Happened To Karl's Daughter on 'Nightflyers'?
-Thale's Fate Is One Of The Most Disturbing Parts Of The Premiere
+Skye's Fate Is One Of The Most Disturbing Parts Of The Premiere

 Spoilers ahead for the Nightflyers Season 1 premiere.
 For those who haven't read the George R.R.
 Martin novella upon which it's based, Syfy's Nightflyers premiere might be a lot to take in.
 Think of it as Battlestar Galactica meets Interstellar — with some Game of Thrones vibes thrown in, of course.
 The series follows a group of humans on a spaceship called — you guessed it — the Nightflyer.
 One of the passengers, Karl D'Branin (Eoin Macken), left his wife, Joy, and daughter, Skye, back on Earth in order to go on a once-in-a-lifetime space mission.
 And although we don't know when or how, Skye died somewhere along the way.
 So what happened to Karl's daughter on Nightflyers, and does it have anything to do with this energy source they're trying to find?